Including Hill Park and Women's Park

 circular observation platform of the Civic Center minaret, just

-below the dome, is reached by climbing rudimentary wooden stairs
+below the dome, is reached by climbing wooden steps located

 Pictured